Skip to main content

 Many employees when hiring students understand that you may need time off to revise for exams and will try to fit your working hours around you.
 Or if you have a part-time job with regular hours, you can learn how to manage your studies around your work hours.

 And if you’re wondering where you’re going to find the time to find and apply for jobs, don’t worry.
 Many universities have whole teams dedicated to helping you find work.
-Here at Solent, we have the super helpful Solent Futures.
+Here at Solent, we have the super helpful Solent Careers.
 They have advisers to help you find employment during and after university!
 You can find out more about the support offered here.

 Is it worth it, let me work it